q-viper/q-viper.github.io/_posts/2020-08-14-gesture-based-visually-writing-system-adding-virtual-animation-new-mode-and-new-vui.md

 Among these, easiest one is to chane the color.
 I will start with this one.

 ### Animation Effect: Change Color
 One thing a clever man (performer or magician) always tries to take an attention of everyone by guessing what might surprise the audience.
 There is nothing like a magic but all is the since used to fool people.
-And here i will use the term Animation but everything i will be doing is change the color.
+And here I will use the term Animation but everything I will be doing is change the color.
 Why does it looks like animating?
 Well lets see on the output.
 How to make a box/icon change its color when a pointer is above it?
 Lets write it on steps:-
 * Since we have 9 icons, we will have 9 boxes on both the ROI and VUI.
 So divide the VUI's icon panel on 9 boxes. (note that we need 10 cuts to make 9 sticks from 1)
 * We already have used the box from ROI to find the current mode.
 Now we need to find the index of current mode.
 * Since current mode and boxes are indexed in same order, we can use index of current mode to get index of box on VUI.